harryli0088/chinanite-model-simulator/README.md

 You can add a link to a video to play the song for the walk.
 YouTube songs are sometimes blocked.

 ### pre_sections
 Pre sections allow you to break up the song into parts, so that you know which part you are in.
-Ex Verse 1, Chorus 1, Bridge, etc. In each pre section, the first item is the number of eight counts that this section lasts, and the second item is the title of the section.
-When the HTML file loads, it multiplies the number by 8 to get the total counts.
+Ex Verse 1, Chorus 1, Bridge, etc.
+[number of times this measure repeats, counts per measure, section title]
+ex: [4,8,"Verse 1"] corresponds to four 8cts with a label of "Verse 1"
+These sections stack so that you don't have to manually set which beats the sections last for, only each section duration

 ### pre_comments
 Pre comments allow you to write comments at different parts of the song.
+[comment start beat, comment end beat, comment]
-In each pre comment, the first number indicates the beat that the comment begins, the second number indicates when the comment ends, and the third number is the comment.
-You have to do a little math :P
+You have to do a little math and guess and check :P

 ### models
 Each model has customizable features.
 You can give the model a name, starting position, color, and pre moves

 ### model moves
 A model's pre moves are converted into beat-by-beat positions on the canvas.
-There are a few main moves you can do:
+There are a few preset moves you can do:

+[number of beats, preset move]
 1) up - (negative y) for a set number of beats
 2) down - (positive y)
 3) left - (negative x)